RIB Software: History

-On February 8, 2011, RIB Software AG shares have been listed in the Prime Standard of the Frankfurt Stock Exchange.
+On February 8, 2011, RIB Software AG shares were listed in the Prime Standard of the Frankfurt Stock Exchange.
 The issue price of the RIB share was €9.25.

 In November 2013, RIB Software AG hosted the first iTWO World Conference in Hong Kong, China, which has been held annually since then and has established itself as an integral part of the iTWO community.